Last Updated on May 22, 2023 by Michael Brockbank

 What About the Carbohydrates?

-Like I mentioned for diabetics, Cream of Wheat does have a few carbohydrates behind it.
+As I mentioned for diabetics, Cream of Wheat does have a few carbohydrates behind it.
 However, these are easily burned in the body if you’re active.
-In reality, the amount of carbs in this cereal is merely a fraction of what you should eat in a day according to a 2000 calorie diet.
+In reality, the amount of carbs in this cereal is merely a fraction of what you should eat in a day according to a 2000-calorie diet.

 In fact, the Maple Brown Sugar variation only provides 9% of your daily value.
 I know the plain version has fewer carbs and sugars…but I like the taste of Maple Brown Sugar.

-Based on the numbers of vitamins, this among one of the healthiest breakfasts you can eat.
-It provides a lot of nutrients to strengthen everything from brain to the cardiovascular system.
+Based on the number of vitamins, Cream of Wheat is probably among one of the healthiest breakfasts you can eat.
+It provides a lot of nutrients to strengthen everything from the brain to the cardiovascular system.

-While it probably won’t immediately cure what ails you, Cream of Wheat will still contribute greatly to maintain the body.
+While it probably won’t immediately cure what ails you, Cream of Wheat will still contribute greatly to maintaining the body.